bobbingwide/SB/README.md

 * body-and-sidebar.html - main content and sidebar
 * footer - Final full width footer
 * header.html - Displays the header: site logo, site title and tagline and search box
-* home-body.html - the main content - under construction
+* home-body.html - the main content - still under construction
 * main-menu.html - the primary navigation menu
 * page-footer.html - 3 column footer widgets
+* sequentially-biased.html - sidebar widget
 * sidebar.html - sidebar widgets - under construction
+* site-building.html - sidebar widget
 * social-links.html - at the bottom of the footer
 * structured-breakdown.html - first widget in the sidebar
+* summed-by.html - sidebar widget

+home-body.html now consists of three query blocks which are overriden in server side rendering to deliver:

+- Hero section - query block to display the first bigram for the page
+- Thumbnail section - up to 4 groups of 4 featured images displayed in a grid
+- Links section -query block to display links to other posts

+followed by a pagination section.

 PLANNED: